 We do not have the power to decide whether a disclosure is protected, or to intervene in employment relations, and we can’t provide legal advice.

-Public Concern at Work is an independent charity that gives free, legal and confidential advice.
+Protect is an independent charity that gives free, legal and confidential advice.

 If you are thinking about making a disclosure but are unsure of your legal rights you should think about getting independent legal advice from a suitably qualified adviser.